jekyllgrim/Beautiful-Doom/README.md

 MODERN WEAPON SET

 I added the third weapon set (only partly functional for now).
 All weapons require reloading, weapons that aren't automatic require pressing trigger manually.
 All bullet weapons use projectile bullets instead of hitscans.
 Weapons have different sway and recoil.
 Also all of them use varied and realistic sounds, mostly from real weapons.
 * Fist: has a combo system with finishers and stuff.
 Supports quick kick (see controls) which will later be supported by all weapons.
+Berserk Pack adds new moveset but for now only the basic version is implemented.
 * Chainsaw: very powerful but gets clogged with blood while used and may jam (chances increases with clogging).
 Needs to be restarted manually.
 The more clogged it is, the harder it is to restart.
 Alt fire pushes blood out, unclogging it.
 * Pistol: pretty darn fast
 * Shotgun: faster and altered animation